RackHD/docs/docs/rackhd/tags.rst

 When running the on-http process, these are some common API commands you can send.

+If you want to view or manipulate tags directly on nodes, please see the API notes at :ref:`node-api-tags-ref-label`.

 **Create a New tag**

 .. code-block:: REST